tipollae/co-code.net/README.md

 Unlike traditional online compilers, co-code.net does **not** execute Python on the server.

-Instead, Python runs client-side using Pyodide.
+Instead, Python runs client side using Pyodide.

 This allows: